 Please browse our website to learn more about our programs and events.
 We take great care to align our activities to the needs of the community.
 Our success is made possible by the collective efforts of an extraordinary executive board, dedicated committee members and individuals who are members of this Branch.
-Feel free to stop by our office, 545, Whalley Avenue, New Haven, or call 203-389-7275, if you are interested in joining a NAACP committee.
+Feel free to stop by our office, 1389 Chapel Street, New Haven, CT 06511, or call 203-389-7275, if you are interested in joining a NAACP committee.

 Membership is the lifeblood of the organization.
 I encourage you to join our membership and, particularly, to become a life member.
 Why?

 - A membership in the NAACP is your opportunity to give back to an organization that has done more to change this country for the betterment of people of color, women, and the disenfranchised than any other in the nation’s history.

 - Your membership makes you a part of the solution and the people who stand for the freedoms guaranteed in our nation’s constitution.

 - Your membership makes a direct and positive impact in the Greater New Haven community.

 Please join us for a meeting on every third Thursday of the month at 7:00 pm, at St. Luke’s Parrish Hall, 111 Whalley Avenue, New Haven, CT.